TageMohammadat/TageMohammadat.github.io/index.md

 **Apr.
 2012 – Jun.
 2012**	&middot; **Test Automation for User Interfaces of Commercial Web and Desktop Applications**

-I developed test suites with over 1500 test cases using Microsoft test management and implemented the work using Microsoft Visual Studio with C# and ‘White’ Libraries.
+I developed test suites with over 1500 test cases using Microsoft test management and implemented the work using Microsoft visual studio with C# and ‘White’ libraries.

 **Jan.
 2010 – Jan.
 2012**	&middot; **Resistive Open Faults Analysis in Low-power Digital Integrated Circuits**

-I researched the impact of specific class of manufacturing faults called resistive opens in interconnects and vias of electronic integrated circuits that uses Dynamic Voltage and Frequency Scaling.
+I researched the impact of specific class of manufacturing faults called resistive opens in interconnects and vias of electronic integrated circuits that use dynamic voltage and frequency scaling.
 I developed a model for the fault behaviour and analysed its impact on testing.

 **May.
 2013 – Jan.
 2014**	&middot; **Design Specification for single phase energy meter for national utility company**

-I researched and developed new diagnosis and repair methods of faulty energy meters to significantly enhance (80%) the recovery of energy meters at the country-level and saving thousands of hard currency monthly.
+I researched and developed new diagnosis and repair methods of faulty energy meters to significantly enhance (80%) the recovery of energy meters at the country-level and saving thousands of hard currency monthly (Sudan).
 I researched and developed a new 240-VAC energy metering solution.
 The work yielded a product passing international standards and at the initial stages of mass manufacturing.
 The significance of the work is the first success for developing a product from scratch of this kind locally.

 **Jan.
 2008 – Jun.
 2008**	&middot; **Robotic Design for Asia-Pacific College Robot Contest, (Theme: गोपाल/Govinda)**

-I was a team lead of the electronic design and programming for one of the university’s robotic contest.
-The university team won prizes for the design in the national competition in Malaysia.
+I was a team lead of the electronic design and programming for one of the university’s robotic contest (Petronas university).
+My university team won prizes for the design in the national competition in Malaysia.

 <br />

 ---
 ## SKILLS
 ---
-* **Languages:** Embedded C/C#, Bash/Tcl/Perl Scripting, Verilog/VHDL
+* **Computer Languages:** Embedded C/C#, Bash/Tcl/Perl Scripting, Verilog/VHDL
 * **Tools** IP-based Design for AMD(Xilinx), Intel and Microsemi CPLD/FPGA/ASIC, Vivado/Quartus, Digital/Analog/Mixed Signal IC design, Synopsis/Siemens(Mentor)/Cadence SoC tools.
 Altium/Eagle Board-level Design.
 Firmware and device driver development.
 RTOS kernel, Linux OS.